abenkoula71/indian-food-react/README.md

 In the project directory, you can
 Runsthe app in the development m
-Open [http://localhost:3000](http://ocalhost:3000) toview it i h The page will reload if y
+Open [http://localhost:3000](http://ocalhost:3000) toview it i h The page will reload if
 You will also see any lint
 Launches the test runner in
 It correctly bundls React in produconod